Sheila’s Shares Tips About Sugar Scrubs – and indulge without the guilt! Sugar Sugar! Oh, Honey, Honey!

 One must get over the concept of sugar being used exclusively in cuisine!
 If you can eat it, then you can wear it!
-No. Sugar isn’t good for your diet.
-But, it certainly is great topically.
+No. Sugar isn’t suitable for your diet.
+But it certainly is excellent topically.
 The purpose of a sugar scrub is exfoliation.
 Sugar scrubs can help remove dead skin cells, clean clogged pores, and make your skin feel soft.
-Some uses are a hand scrub, face scrub, lip scrub, or foot scrub.
+Some uses are a hand, face, lip, or foot scrub.

 Sugar contains natural humectants which draw moisture from the air to the skin.
 It does have an advantage over salt, as it has much smaller granules.
 Salt can be harsh and drying, but the trick is to add ingredients that help the salt add moisture to the skin.
 Love!

 Brown sugar is so moist!
 I feel like baking cookies just thinking about it!
 Focus Sheila!
-It is great for your face and can be used on the body.
+It is excellent for your face and can be used on the body.

 Raw Sugar is suitable as a body scrub as it is coarser.
 The coarseness may be too harsh on your face.

 Time to experiment!
 Sugars can be mixed.
 Coarse with fine and with other ingredients.
 We suggest you test the consistency to see how it works on the skin.